 Software development has become an integral part of our lives.
 People, businesses of all sizes, and even startups rely on different software solutions to carry out their activities.
 Enterprise software development is projected to grow significantly in 2023, even after the global economic slowdown due to the COVID-19 pandemic.
 The Statista report indicates that global spending on enterprise software development will reach approximately $700 billion in 2023.

-Global enterprise software spending on information technology (IT) from 2009 to 2023 (in billion U.S. dollars)
+Global Information Technology (IT) Enterprise Software Spending from 2009 to 2023 (in billion U.S. dollars)

 Software development is defined as the process of creating, designing, programming, documenting, testing, and debugging applications and frameworks.
 It is the cornerstone of the technology that we use in our daily lives at home and work.